Herbs For Acne & Breakouts: How Chinese Herbs Can Mend Skin

 1. Herbs are used both internally and topically.

-What comes to mind when you think about the root cause of acne?
-Hormones?
-Diet?
-These affect the entire body, and that's where the primary focus of treatment should be.
-Herbs taken internally get to the root of the problem.
+What comes to mind when you think about the root cause of acne: Hormones, diet, and stress comes to mind.
+All of these affect the entire body, after all, your skin being part of that.
+And that's where the primary focus of treatment should be.
+Herbs taken internally get to the root of these problem.

-Herbal creams, serums or toners applied topically are a wonderful add-on and provide more immediate healing.
+Sure, herbal creams, serums, or toners applied topically are a wonderful add-on and provide more immediate healing.
+However, they only work if they are also used internally.
 Combining internal and topical treatment together is the most effective way to achieve complete, long-term results.

 In Western medicine, there aren't a lot of options for the internal treatment of acne.
-Generally, people are either prescribed birth control pills, antibiotics or isotretinoin, the latter of which has dangerous side effects.
+Generally, people are either prescribed birth control pills, antibiotics, or isotretinoin, the latter of can have dangerous side effects.